zinx110/sword-melee-platformer-unity2d/README.md

 # sword-melee-platformer-unity2d
-A unity2d game i tried making for learning unity2d and game making.
-What i added in it:
+A unity2d game I tried making for learning unity2d and game making.
+What I added in it:
- - Custom player momvement scripts
+-	Custom player movement scripts, hp, damage management, respawning
- - hp and damage manaement
- - multi level
- - player respawn
- - simple mob ai (basically just checks if player is visible, go to player if visible, attack if in range, kinda simple)
+-	Simple mob ai (basically just checks if player is visible, go to player if visible, attack if in range, simple basic stuffs)
- - A boss at the end of levels (just a larger, slower, and a bit more powerful version of mobs)
+-	Multi-level, A boss at the end of levels (just a larger, slower, and a bit more powerful version of mobs)